osynge/whatenv/README.md

         --cfg $OS_CFG \
         --session-del

-Or alternatively if you wish t kill all VM's started by this script:
+Or alternatively if you wish to kill all VM's started by this script:

     osweint_teardown \
         --cfg $OS_CFG \
         --state $CLUSTER_STATE \
         --all

 To list the VM's